pouchdb-community/relational-pouch/README.md

 }
 ```

 You'll notice the special field `rev`, which is a revision identifier.
-This will come into play later.
+That'll come into play later.

 `id` and `rev` are reserved fields when you use this plugin.
 You shouldn't try to use them for something else.
 An `id` can be any valid JSON object, although normally people use strings and ints.